Mthomas3/mthomas3/README.md

   <br>
   <samp>
     Hi there, my name is Thomas! 👋 <br>
-    And I'm a Software Engineer 💻 that loves coffee too much ❤️ <br>
+    I'm a Software Engineer 💻 that loves coffee too much ❤️ <br>
     Founder of CryptoMarket - Portfolio available on the <a href="https://apps.apple.com/fr/app/cryptomarket-portfolio/id1494691514">AppStore</a>
     🚀 don't forget to put 5 ⭐️ <br>
     🍏 (iOS, Swift, Reactive) 🍏 <br>